Industrial Automation Future is NowBy Robert Cong

 AviationIf data acquisition is more for you, then check out the I-7000 series of products which can serially communicate and network via DeviceNet, one of the world's leading device-level networks for industrial automation.
 These data acquisition modules are distributed I/O modules available in digital and analog configurations, which can quickly and accurately gather data while making it simple to communicate with your PC and log the information.
 The I-7017C data acquisition module and I-7241D were used in the testing procedures for the Boeing 787 Dreamliner, where large-scale data needed to be acquired then converted.
 Click here to read in more detail about this aviation assignment.

 AutomotiveThe I-7000 series of data acquisition modules can also be used in high-performance automobile engine production.
-Automobile engines go through stringent testing before they ever come close to reaching the customer, so acquiring all the necessary data to ensure premium performance and safety is crucial in all processes.
+Automobile engines go through stringent testing before they even come close to reaching the customer, so acquiring all the necessary data to ensure premium performance and safety is crucial in all processes.
 Using the I-7019R and the I-7024, the manufacturers were able to add new capability to their engine dynamometers and wind tunnels.
 Read more about how the ICP-DAS products played a key role in engine dynamics testing for a German automotive manufacturer here.

 Water Quality ControlAcquiring data and monitoring systems while keeping customized control are the main attributes of the ICP-DAS products.
 When all systems are viewed as a whole, these are the vital factors that keep the production line going, so the products in charge of these responsibilities must be reliable.
 Rest assured that these products are reliable enough to trust with the quality control handling of water in a mass production level.
 Being able to control a large-scale system at your personal desktop computer is a luxury that cannot be understated.
 See below for a conceptual system that includes the addition of water being an essential part of the system.

 The practical uses for the ICP-DAS products are endless.
 Whether the applications are small garage projects or large-scale industrial manufacturing, these data acquisition and embedded control modules are the most cost-effective, easy-to-use products on the market.
-Don't think that the range of products stop at data acquisition and control; there are also industrial multi-port Ethernet switches for fast and reliable LAN dispersion, serial converters for easy serial communication conversion, and even a smart SMS alarm controller which can monitor your systems and immediately send an SMS (short message service) message to your phone once a preset limit has been exceeded.
+Don't think that the range of products stops at data acquisition and control; there are also industrial multi-port Ethernet switches for fast and reliable LAN dispersion, serial converters for easy serial communication conversion, and even a smart SMS alarm controller which can monitor your systems and immediately send an SMS (short message service) message to your phone once a preset limit has been exceeded.

 SoftwareSoftware downloads are just as easy to install and use as the ICP-DAS products themselves.
 There are quite a few programs available for assistance in making your experience as easy and productive as possible.
 Please note, these links are large file downloads.